Skip to main content

 • Add your domain to the list under 'Whitelisted Domains'

 • Please note that you can use wildcards here as needed.
 Add a * before or after the URL to add a wildcard.
-For example if you want to use Candu on lots of different pages within your product or across multiple domains, you can simply put a * as a domain.
+For example, if you want to use Candu on many different pages within your product or across multiple domains, you can simply put a * as a domain.
+If you encounter CORS errors when publishing content, it likely concerns whitelisting.
+To check, try whitelisting just the wildcard and clear the cache.

-Once you've added the script tag to the head of your site and whitelisted your domains, you can starting creating Candu content and use the Candu Chrome Extension to embed content to any existing <div> on the page.
+Once you've added the script tag to the head of your site and whitelisted your domains, you can start creating Candu content and use the Candu Chrome Extension to embed content to any existing <div> on the page.

 Guides on Previewing, Publishing & Embedding Content.

-Step 3: Send Candu Data for Segmentation/Variables (Optional)
+Step 4: Send Candu Data for Segmentation/Variables (Optional)

-ℹ️ Can't get content to appear?
 Check our Troubleshooting guide for potential resolutions.
 You can always contact us at [email protected]

 Did this answer your question?